sbielmann/uae4arm-rpi/gameshell/Readme.txt

 MENU   : exit emulator go back to Gameshell menu
 Shift  : unused for now, however sends shift key to Amiga Select : switch between joystick and mouse input
-Start  : left mouse button when in joystick mode
+Start  : sends mapped key to Amiga
 A      : left mouse button when in mouse mode
          GREEN button on CD32 controller
 B      : right mouse button when in mouse mode